 I created this recipe to be a one-skillet dish to match the simplicity of the Hamburger Helper.
-Everything fits perfectly in a standard saute pan (affiliate link).
+Everything fits perfectly in a standard saute pan or a large skillet.

-Create this meal by first browning the beef, then adding seasonings, liquid, and noodles.
-Stir everything together and cover the pan and bring to a simmer.
-You will let everything simmer for about 12 minutes, or until the sauce has thickened and noodles are tender.
-You will want to stir everything periodically so the noodles don't stick to the bottom of the skillet.
+Next, cover the pan and bring everything to a simmer.
+Simmer the pasta mixture for about 12 minutes, or until the sauce has thickened and the noodles are al dente.
+You will want to stir everything periodically with a wooden spoon so the noodles don't stick to the bottom of the skillet.

-Tip: If the sauce reduced too much and the noodles aren't tender yet, you can add in additional beef broth or even water.
+Tip: If the sauce reduces too much and the noodles aren't tender yet, you can add in additional beef broth or even water.
 Alternatively, if there is too much liquid, just simmer it longer and the liquid will thicken.

 My cheeseburger macaroni was inspired by the Hamburger Helper meal of the same name.
-If you are looking for more made from scratch versions of this easy family dinner, check out my Homemade Hamburger Helper recipe as well as my Beefaroni recipe.
-Though not Hamburger Helper exactly, my Homemade Sloppy Joes are another made-from-scratch recreation your family will love!
+If you are looking for more made-from-scratch easy recipes, check out my Homemade Hamburger Helper recipe as well as my Beefaroni recipe.
+Finally, my Homemade Sloppy Joes are another made-from-scratch recreation your whole family will love!